doohee323/tz-msa-jhipster/README.md

-This is a microservice with jhipster on vagrant.
+microservice example with jhipster on vagrant.
 ==========================================================================

 # Features